safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 | Signature Length | 32    | 0000000000000000000000000000000000000000000000000000000000000041                                                                   | The length of the signature.
 41 hex is 65 in decimal                                                                                               |
 | Signature        | 65    | 5edb6ffe67dd935d93d07c634970944ba0b096f767b92018ad635e8b28effeea5a1e512f1ad6f886690e0e30a3fae2c8c61d3f83d24d43276acdb3254b92ea5b1f | Signature bytes that are verified by the signature verifier                                                                                        |

 This is what an **EIP-1271** contract signature for Safe contracts looks like.
-Now that we have explained this lengthy string, let's add the signature to the original transaction.
+Now that we've explained this lengthy string, let's add the signature to the original transaction.

 ```typescript
 safeTx.addSignature(signerSafeSig1_1);